 Jennifer Harman ($2.7 million)

 American poker player Jennifer Harman has won two World Series of Poker bracelets in open events and is one of only three women to have done so to date.
-Her first came all the way back in the year 2000.
-In 2015 she was inducted into the Poker Hall of Fame.
+Among her many other accomplishments is the fact that she authored the limit hold’em chapter for Super System II.

 Victoria Coren Mitchell ($2.4 million)

-The second Brit on our list, Victoria Coren Mitchell is also a writer and television presenter which includes hosting the BBC television quiz show Only Connect, since 2008.
-Mitchell has published many books, including her poker memoir For Richer, For Poorer: A Love Affair with Poker.
+The second Brit on our list, Victoria Coren Mitchell is better known in the UK as a writer and television presenter.
+She writes weekly columns for The Observer and has hosted the BBC television quiz show Only Connect since 2008.